indra-net/indra-client/readme.md

 the flask server launches a ```mindwave_client.py``` thread, which communicates with the mindwave device and POSTs packets to the local server.

 the local server also serves a webpage front-end. the local server and the webpage communicate over websockets.

-the webapp has an (implemented but as-of-yet unused) signal freshness property, and a signal quality property relating to the mindwave device readings.

-## Todo
-- signal quality / connection UI tooltip
-- auto-reconnect to device on disconnect
-- stop recording data when the web frontend closes.